Shojiki-Lukhozi/ForensicAnalysis/readme.md

 ## Textblob polarity

-This indicates in a text has a postive , negative or neutral sentiment polarity is [-1,1]
+This indicates if a text has a postive, negative or neutral sentiment.
+Polarity is [-1,1]

-postive sentiment closer to 1
+Postive sentiment closer to 1
-negative sentiment closer to -1 neutral sentiment close to 0
+Negative sentiment closer to -1
+Neutral sentiment close to 0

 ## ntlk and wordnet

-We use this to lemmatization and synonyms creations
-We pattern match the synonyms in the email sent
+We use this for lemmatization and synonyms creations We pattern match the synonyms in the email sent

 # Demo discussions

-## proof of some dev environment
+## Proof of some dev environment

-show our github repository
+Show our github repository

 https://github.com/Shojiki-Lukhozi/ForensicAnalysis

-## extent to which we used our own code
+## Extent to which we used our own code

 we only used library framework that aided with semantic analysis
 - nltk which is a nlp library